nicolasff/webdis/README.markdown

 	* Unauthorized command (disabled in config file): 403 Forbidden.

 # Command format
-The URI `/COMMAND/arg0/arg1/.../argN` executes the command on Redis and returns the response to the client.
+The URI `/COMMAND/arg0/arg1/.../argN.ext` executes the command on Redis and returns the response to the client.
 GET and POST are supported:

-* `GET /COMMAND/arg0/.../argN`
+* `GET /COMMAND/arg0/.../argN.ext`
 * `POST /` with `COMMAND/arg0/.../argN` in the HTTP body.

+`.ext` is an optional extension; it is not read as part of the last argument but only represents the output format.
+Several formats are available (see below).

-Special characters: `/` and `.` have special meanings, `/` separates arguments and `.` adds a file extension to change the Content-Type.
+Special characters: `/` and `.` have special meanings, `/` separates arguments and `.` changes the Content-Type.
 They can be replaced by `%2f` and `%2e`, respectively.

 # ACL
 Access control is configured in `webdis.json`.
 Each configuration tries to match a client profile according to two criterias: